confluentinc/ksqldb-recipes/docs/fin-serv/denormalization/index.md

 --8<-- "docs/shared/connect.md"

-Transactional CDC data is being written to a SQL Server database, and there is an Oracle database with customer data.
+Change Data Capture (CDC) for orders is being written to a SQL Server database, and there is an Oracle database with customer data.

 ```sql
 --8<-- "docs/fin-serv/denormalization/source.sql"